largehappygroup/codesummary_eyetracking/README.md

 Code Summarization.
 IEEE Transactions on Software Engineering (2023).

 [2] Alexander LeClair and Collin McMillan.
 2019.
 Recommendations for datasets for source code summarization. arXiv preprint arXiv:1904.02660 (2019).

+[3] Michael L Collard, Michael John Decker, and Jonathan I Maletic.
+2013. srcml: An infrastructure for the exploration, analysis, and manipulation of source code: A tool demonstration.
+In 2013 IEEE International conference on software maintenance.
+IEEE, 516–519.